djbob0/Data-Science-Minor/README.md

 *The left side of the `factsheet` is the labeling standart the LUMC is using, which is based on the WU standart.
 On the left side the axes order goes from `top` to `bottom`, on the right side a better illustration, but with different axes names can be seen.*

-Afterwards, the struggle began to find the best “resting position” for the armature(the skeleton).
+Afterwards, the struggle to find the best “resting position” for the armature(the skeleton) began.
 This basically went down through trial and error.
 I first started with only one side(right side) and if I saw movement that made sense for my eyes I tried to construct the left arm based on the right one.

 ![first_armature](3.Visualization/3.1_Blender/png/blender_first_armature.PNG)